 It goes without saying that climbing plants require maintenance and trimming!
-After the initial development phase the plant will eventually cover the desired area, which requires ongoing maintenance to sustain the plant and its appearance.
+After the initial development phase, the plant will eventually cover the desired area, and then requires ongoing maintenance to sustain the plant and its appearance.
 The level of care and maintenance can vary significantly in both phases depending on the plant species.
 This section shows how skilful plant selection and a clear delineation of the area to be greened will optimise your maintenance work.
 The photos of the climbing plants in this section are also available as posters (click on Poster for enlarged view).

-The Thicket Creeper (or Woodbine) (Parthenocissus inserta) and eg Clematis montanaClematis montana - Usage for wall, façade, and building greening have rather low maintenance requirements during all phases, need usually little water and are therefore a favourite for greening projects.
-From time to time some pruning is required to allow more light into the plant and for its rejuvenation.
+The thicket creeper (or woodbine, Parthenocissus inserta) and e.g. Clematis Montana are relatively easy to care for in all phases, usually need little water, and are therefore a favourite for greening projects.
+From time to time, some pruning and thinning is required to allow more light into the plant and for its rejuvenation.

 Grapevine (Vitis vinifera) as well as espaliered fruit trees, climbing roses (Rosa), trumpet vines (Campsis), and wisteria can usually develop their vigorous growth on a façade only if they are trained very strictly into shape and maintained thus through regular pruning.
 This high maintenance regime will continue throughout the lifespan of these plants.
 Except for the wisteria, their water needs are also rather high.
 For grapevines, roses and espaliered trees, an additional and very important aspect of plant care is the plant protection (spraying and/or appropriate species selection).

 It is clear that a larger greening area also means more work, e.g. more watering and more pruning.
 The costs rise in proportion to the size of the greening area, and escalate with the increasing height of a wall due to accessibility issues.

 Up to 2m high: Small trellises, detail and base greening up to 2m high can always be reached without aid and can be managed by one person.